carbon-language/carbon-lang/docs/design/generics/goals.md

 ### Coherence

-Also, we want the generics system to have the _coherence_ property.
+We want the generics system to have the _coherence_ property.
 This means that there is a single answer to the question "what is the implementation of this interface for this type, if any?" independent of context, such as the libraries imported into a given file.
 Since a generic function only depends on interface implementations, they will always behave consistently on a given type, independent of context.
 For more on this,